moezzelrgal/Robotics/README.md

 This project is a Fire and Smoke Detection System that utilizes gas and IR sensors to detect the presence of fire and smoke.
 It includes an Arduino board connected to an LCD display and a buzzer.

+### [Project 5: [Arduino Servo Position Control with LCD Display]](Arduino_Servo_Position_Control_with_LCD_Display.ino)

+This project utilizes a servo motor and a potentiometer to create a simple servo position control system with visual feedback displayed on a 16x2 LCD screen.

+### [Project 6: [Fire Detection System with Remote-Controlled Car and Servo Sweep]](Fire_Detection_System_with_Remote_Controlled_Car_and_Servo_Sweep.ino)

+The primary goal of this project is to create a remote-controlled car capable of detecting fires using an IR sensor.
+The addition of a servo motor allows the car to sweep its surroundings, enhancing its fire detection capabilities.
+This system can be useful for early fire detection and prevention, especially in areas where human access is limited or hazardous.